joe-p/algokit-client/README.md

 `AlgokitComposer.defaultValidityWindow` is set to a much more reasonable window (for user-facing dApps) of 10 rounds (~30 seconds).
 By default, `AlgokitComposer.execute()` will wait until the last valid round in the transction group has passed to ensure tranasctions are confirmed when the user is not expecting it.

+## ABI method argument composability

+Currently, if an application expects another ABI method call as an argument there is no great way to handle that other than manually building the ATC and deconstructing the group.
+Even after doing that, the return values for the argument calls will not be availible.

+### Solution

+`AlgokitComposer` method calls support other method calls as arguments.